-Once you have the heater selected you’ll need to hire a licensed contractor to install a gas line to the sauna and hook up the gas stove.
+Because a gas heater must be connected to your home’s gas line, you’ll need to have a licensed HVAC professional install a gas line to the sauna and hook up the gas stove.
 This is a must, as your warranty may be voided if the gas sauna stove is not installed correctly.

-Get the popular Vico/Scandia gas heaters on sale now!
+Get the popular Torch gas heaters on sale now!

 The contractor will determine the proper size of pipe for adequate gas flow and will measure the distance to the sauna heater from the source, as well as take into consideration the BTU requirement of the heater.
 From this information, the contractor will also set the amount of the gas pressure that runs to the sauna gas heater.